| For centuries, people used and continue

 Dreaming of amber is said to indicate an upcoming voyage.

-a true crystalline mineral, rather it is of organic origin, being the fossilized resin of
+Amber is not a true crystalline mineral, rather it is of organic origin, being the

 Found all over the world, including Mexico, the Dominican Republic, and Borneo.